Barrier Methods of Birth Control

 What To Think About

-If you have a possible risk of giving or getting a sexually transmitted disease (STD) and you want to effectively prevent pregnancy, combine condoms with a more reliable method of birth control, such as the hormone pills, ring, patch, implant, or shot or an intrauterine device (IUD).
+If you have a possible risk of giving or getting a sexually transmitted infection (STI) and you want to effectively prevent pregnancy, combine condoms with a more reliable method of birth control, such as the hormone pills, ring, patch, implant, or shot or an intrauterine device (IUD).

 If you think that your barrier method has failed or has been used incorrectly, you can use emergency contraception to help prevent pregnancy.
 Douching after intercourse does not prevent sperm from reaching the fallopian tubes, where fertilization takes place.
 It may also increase your chance of getting a pelvic infection.